 In a house filled with items that spark joy, how do you decide what to take with you?

-We focused on our irreplaceable items: my mother’s jewelry box, my dad’s jar of marbles, the scrapbook my husband made for me when he proposed, the guitar my father-in-law built by hand, the jars with sand collected from every beach we’ve ever been to, including the one on which we made our vows, photo albums, and the wooden whale we got in Martha’s Vineyard after deciding to leave big city life and move to a little beach town.
-These items were among the chosen.
-They made the six-hour drive with us to DC where we camped out at my in-laws for two weeks.
+Fighting back tears, we focused on the irreplaceable items: my mother’s jewelry box, my dad’s jar of marbles, the scrapbook my husband made for me when he proposed, the guitar my father-in-law built by hand, the jars with sand collected from every beach we’ve ever been to, including the one on which we made our vows— these items were among the chosen.
+They made the six-hour drive to DC and camped out at my in-laws with us for two and half weeks.

 Like many, we sat on pins and needles, glued to the television for days while Florence strolled across the state, praying that our house would hold up.
 When it was finally deemed safe to return, we made our way back to Wilmington, carefully navigating the few open roads leading into the city: a six-hour drive now a twelve-hour one.

-When we arrived, we held our breath as we opened the front door, once again moving room-by-room through our house, unsure of what we would find.
-With each room, the weights that had been sitting on my chest for two weeks, lifted one by one.
+When we arrived home, we held our breath as we opened the front door, once again moving room-by-room through our house, unsure of what we would find.
+With each room, the weights that had been sitting on my chest for weeks lifted one by one:

 There was the desk my dad made when he was fifteen.
-There were the dishes we spent seven years looking for before we could agree on a set.
-There was our comfy couch where we watch Netflix and relax after a tough day.
+There was our comfy couch where we gather to relax after a tough day.
 There were our books and our shoes and our Christmas decorations and our favorite coffee mugs.
 There even was that pile of half-worn clothes behind the closet door.

 All of our things were there to greet us.
 Our home had been spared.

 In the days following our return, we passed by many homes that were not so lucky.
 Households emptied of all their contents.
 Piles of belongings dumped curbside for pick up.
 The news filled with reports of tragic accidents and loss of life—and for those families, their material possessions had in fact become immaterial.